A Plague Tale: Innocence: Development

 The game's development was led by Asobo Studio.
 It is their first original title since the team created the racing game Fuel (2009), and the company wanted to create a narrative-driven experience inspired by The Last of Us and Brothers: A Tale of Two Sons.
 The main theme of A Plague Tale: Innocence is family and how the characters' relationships are challenged during adverse circumstances.
 Another important theme is innocence.
 Hugo, in particular, will observe the player character's behaviors and slowly transform from an innocent boy to a ruthless individual.
 Child actors Charlotte McBurney and Logan Hannan provided their voice for Amicia and Hugo, respectively.
 The two also participated in the writing process by suggesting changes to dialogue and alternative takes.
-The voice actors speak English with a French accent, but in the sequel, they dropped the French accent and switched to a more native British English.
+The actors adopted French accents for dialogue, but in the sequel, they reverted to using their native British accents.
 Up to 5,000 rats can appear on-screen simultaneously.
 To ensure the game can handle rendering so many enemies without sacrificing performance, the team introduced four layers of details when rendering the rats, in which rats furthest away from the player character exist as a "background, non-animated mesh", whereas the rats closest to the player are animated in detail.

 Publisher Focus Home Interactive announced the game in January 2017 as The Plague.
 A first look game trailer appeared at E3 2017.
 The game was released worldwide for PlayStation 4, Windows, and Xbox One on 14 May 2019.
 The game was released for Amazon Luna on 24 November 2020.
 The Nintendo Switch, PlayStation 5 and Xbox Series X/S versions of the game was released on 6 July 2021.
 The Nintendo Switch version was playable via cloud.